dalele2002/Mini_Project2/README.md

 ### OSS Credentials (For Academic Submission Only)
 > **Note:** The following credentials are provided solely to enable instructors and peer reviewers to reproduce the full pipeline.

-**Access Key ID** `Please refer to the README.md file in the compressed package version of the submitted website for details.`

-**Access Key Secret** `Please refer to the README.md file in the compressed package version of the submitted website for details.`

-**Bucket Name** `Please refer to the README.md file in the compressed package version of the submitted website for details.`
+**Access Key ID**
+- $$\color{red}{\text{To prevent the leakage of Alibaba Cloud OSS ID and password, for security reasons, we have provided the password and ID in the last question of Mini-lab Project 2 submitted by the coordinator, along with the GitHub repository address.
+After submission, only the professor can view it.}}$$

+**Access Key Secret**
+- To prevent the leakage of Alibaba Cloud OSS ID and password, for security reasons, we have provided the password and ID in the last question of Mini-lab Project 2 submitted by the coordinator, along with the GitHub repository address.
+After submission, only the professor can view it.

+**Bucket Name**
+  - To prevent the leakage of Alibaba Cloud OSS ID and password, for security reasons, we have provided the password and ID in the last question of Mini-lab Project 2 submitted by the coordinator, along with the GitHub repository address.
+After submission, only the professor can view it.

 ### Step 1: Task 1 — Cloud Object Storage (Member A)

 ```bash